Treaty of Portsmouth: Background

 The war of 1904–1905 was fought between the Russian Empire, an international power with one of the largest armies in the world, and the Empire of Japan, a nation that had only recently industrialized after two-and-a-half centuries of isolation.
 A series of battles in the Liaodong Peninsula had resulted in Russian armies being driven from southern Manchuria, and the Battle of Tsushima had resulted in a cataclysm for the Imperial Russian Navy.
 The war was unpopular in Russia, whose government was under increasing threat of revolution at home.
 On the other hand, the Japanese economy was severely strained by the war, with rapidly mounting foreign debts, and Japanese forces in Manchuria faced the problem of ever-extending supply lines.
 No Russian territory had been seized, and the Russians continued to build up reinforcements via the Trans-Siberian Railway.
 Recognizing that a long war was not to Japan's advantage, the Japanese government as early as July 1904 had begun seeking out intermediaries to assist in bringing the war to a negotiated conclusion.

 The intermediary approached by the Japanese was U.S. President Theodore Roosevelt, who had publicly expressed a pro-Japanese stance at the beginning of the war.
-However, as the war progressed, Roosevelt had begun to show concerns on the strengthening military power of Japan and its long-term impact on U.S. interests in Asia.
+However, as the war progressed, Roosevelt had begun to show concerns about the strengthening military power of Japan and its long-term impact on U.S. interests in Asia.
 In February 1905, Roosevelt sent messages to the Russian government via the U.S. ambassador in Saint Petersburg.
 Initially, the Russians were unresponsive, with Tsar Nicholas II still adamant that Russia would eventually prove victorious.
 The Japanese government was also lukewarm to a peace treaty, as Japanese armies were enjoying an unbroken string of victories.
 However, after the Battle of Mukden, which was extremely costly to both sides in terms of manpower and resources, Japanese Foreign Minister Komura Jutarō judged that it was now critical for Japan to push for a settlement.

 On March 8, 1905, Japanese Army Minister Terauchi Masatake met with the American Minister to Japan, Lloyd Griscom, to tell Roosevelt that Japan was ready to negotiate.
 However, a positive response did not come from Russia until after the loss of the Russian fleet at the Battle of Tsushima.
 Two days later, Nicholas met with his grand dukes and military leadership and agreed to discuss peace.
 On June 7, 1905, Roosevelt met with Kaneko Kentarō, a Japanese diplomat, and on June 8, he received a positive reply from Russia.
 Roosevelt chose Portsmouth, New Hampshire, as the site for the negotiations, primarily because the talks were to begin in August, and the cooler climate in Portsmouth would avoid subjecting the parties to the sweltering Washington summer.